iifl-logo

 (h) Material developments in HR/IR including number of employees

-Year 2023-24 has proven to be a year of resilience setting multiple records, pivotal moments and achievements.
-By keeping the SILs core sustainability principles like Environmental protection, Social commitments and Governance Culture (ESG) at center of operations we have attained new heights in business.
-We have adapted appropriate employee engagement and Health and Safety measures.
+Year 2024-25 has proven to be a year of resilience setting multiple records, pivotal moments and achievements.
+By keeping the SILs core sustainability principles like Environmental Protection, Social Commitments and Governance Culture (ESG) at center of operations, we have attained new heights in business.
+We have adopted appropriate employee engagement and Health and Safety measures.
 We have also implemented measures like restructuring of departments, investment in expansion of plants & infrastructure, employee friendly policies, Diversity & Inclusion, Employee Engagement activities, Communication Meetings with all employees, state of art offices and enhanced Health & Safety.
-By refocusing our business around core strengths we have become significantly more profitable, better balanced and more cost-efficient.
+By focusing our business around core strengths, we have become significantly more profitable, better balanced and more cost-efficient.
 With the execution of our HR strategy, we have been able to support our employees through the challenging conditions and embarked the high quadrant in the employee engagement survey.
-This execution of strategy includes continued eOorts to raise awareness and facilitating open dialogues through several initiatives.
-We steered our eOorts on Skill and Knowledge enhancement, Process Improvisation, Retention of Employees, Leadership Development, Performance Management and Employee Engagement.
-We could maintain the attrition rate below industry standards due to pleasant work environment, prioritization of growth of employees, offering competitive compensation and benefits, Development of Infrastructure, Communication Mechanisms, Succession Planning and Reward and Recognition.
-Healthy and co- operative employee relations at all plants ensured support to the business growth As a result of these collaborative and collective efforts, we are well-equipped to deliver sustainable growth and have established us as a strong brand in the market.
+This execution of strategy includes continued efforts to raise awareness and facilitating open dialogues through several initiatives.
+We steered our efforts on Skill and Knowledge Enhancement, Process Improvisation, Retention of Employees, Leadership Development, Performance Management and Employee Engagement.
+We could maintain the attrition rate below industry standards due to a pleasant work environment, prioritization of growth of employees, offering competitive compensation and benefits, Development of Infrastructure, Communication Mechanisms, Succession Planning and Reward and Recognition.
+Healthy and co-operative employee relations at all plants ensured support to the business growth as a result of these collaborative and collective efforts, we are well-equipped to deliversustainable growth and have established Sealmatic as a strong brand in the market.

 (i) Key Financial Ratios